Goodwill Industries: Castro pop-up

 In November 2010, for the first time, Goodwill opened a store in San Francisco, California, intended to hire employees who are transgender, gay, or lesbian.
 The temporary or "pop-up" store was a unique partnership between Goodwill of San Francisco and the Transgender Economic Empowerment Initiative.
 The Castro Pop-up store closed in April 2011, and staff were transferred to Goodwill stores throughout the San Francisco area.

 Women Veterans initiative

 In June 2013, Goodwill announced an initiative with the goal of engaging 3,000 women veterans as the organization helps them find jobs over the next two years.
 With this initiative, Goodwill aimed to provide services and support that lead to economic self-sufficiency.

 Evening of Treasures

 Goodwill Industries of Greater New York holds an annual charity gala with many fashionable attendees and participants.
 The 2023 Evening of Treasures gala included Jenna Lyons as hostess, and Tommy Hilfiger, Todd Snyder, and Willy Chavarria, as participants.
 Designers executed upcycled looks using Goodwill thrift finds.

+Goodwill Donation Xpress

+Goodwill operates Donation Xpress locations that comprise a small kiosk that allows patrons to drive in to drop off donations, which are loaded onto trucks and sent to full retail locations.

+Rewind

+In September 2026, Goodwill opened their first Rewind record shop in Matthews, North Carolina.
+The location specializes in vinyl records, CDs, DVDs, audio equipment, game systems, and music apparel.